 You should talk to your employer first and check if they have an appeals process.
 If they do not, you can write to them explaining why you think the redundancy is unfair.

-You can get help from staff representatives such as trade unions who can attend any meetings your employer might set up.
-You can also ask for a senior member of staff who was not involved in the selection process to come to meetings.
+It’s a good idea to get help from staff representatives such as trade unions who may be able to accompany you to any meetings your employer might set up.
+You can also ask for a senior member of staff who was not involved in the redundancy selection process to handle the appeal.

 What your employer can do